-- Government & Public Administration.
-No surprise here, but having a stable job is one of the most important qualities military spouses look for in a career.
-Government and Public Administration roles provide spouses with just that and more!
+- Government & Public Administration: No surprise here, but having a stable job is one of the most important qualities military spouses look for in a career.
+Government and public administration roles provide spouses with just that and more!
 In fact, nearly half (46%) of military spouses currently working in this industry plan to keep their job until they retire.
 Other important benefits of this industry are flexible scheduling and working for an organization that supports military service as employees.
-Some of the most popular career paths include analyst, manager or supervisor, support worker, or lawyer.
+Some of the most popular careers are analyst, manager or supervisor, support worker and lawyer.
 Of note, the analyst is the role best suited for frequent relocation via permanent change of station (PCS).

-- Business Support & Human Resources.
-Military spouses seek out a meaningful career and job that allows flexibility in childcare options and moving locations, which aligns well with Business Support and Human Resource positions.
+- Business Support & Human Resources: Military spouses seek out a meaningful career and job that allows flexibility in childcare options and moving locations, which aligns well with business support and human resource positions.
 These roles also provide flexibility for families who experience a PCS.
-Some of the most popular career paths include administrative assistant, secretary, analyst, support worker or talent acquisition partner.
-This career path is a relatively new industry of interest for military spouses, with two-thirds (66%) currently in this industry having been in their position for up to 2 years.
+Some of the most popular career paths include administrative assistant, secretary, analyst, support worker and recruiter.
+This career path is a relatively new industry of interest for military spouses, with two-thirds (66%) currently in this industry having been in their position for less than 2 years.

-- Health Care & Social Assistance.
-One in ten military spouses are employed in the health care field.
-Military spouses desire this industry because it provides a meaningful career, offers stability and has competitive compensation.
-There are a wide range of roles that military spouses can explore in Health Care & Social Assistance; a few potential job functions include becoming a nurse, therapist, health caregiver, dental hygienist, pharmacy technician or medical assisting personnel.
+- Health Care & Social Assistance: One in 10 military spouses are employed in the health care field.
+Military spouses favor this industry because it provides a meaningful career, offers stability and has competitive compensation.
+There are a wide range of roles that military spouses can explore in health care & social assistance; a few potential job functions include becoming a nurse, therapist, health caregiver, dental hygienist, pharmacy technician and medical assisting personnel.

-- Educational Services.
-The Educational Services industry aligns well with military spouses’ desires for mission-driven environments, work-life balance and stable careers.
-Some of the most popular career paths include becoming a teacher or instructor, education counselor, support worker, manager, or supervisor in education administration.
+- Educational Services: The educational services industry aligns well with military spouses’ compatibility with mission-driven environments, work-life balance and stable careers.
+Some of the most popular career paths include becoming a teacher or instructor, education counselor, support worker, manager and supervisor in education administration.
 For military spouses who regularly experience PCS or plan a PCS in the future, the role of support worker is particularly flexible for changing locations.

-- Information Technology.
-With everything becoming increasingly digitized, careers in the Information Technology space have seen a rise in popularity.
+- Information Technology: With everything becoming increasingly digitized, careers in the information technology space have seen a rise in popularity.
 The great news is that these job functions are a good fit for military spouses because they provide a meaningful, stable career that allows them the flexibility to change locations with ease.
-There are a wide range of roles that military spouses can explore in IT; a few potential job functions worth exploring include software or web developer, manager or supervisor, computer programmer, network analyst, database administrator, or information security personnel.
+There are a wide range of roles that military spouses can explore in IT; a few potential job functions include software or web developer, manager or supervisor, computer programmer, network analyst, database administrator and information security personnel.

-- Financial Services.
-Financial Services is a popular career path, particularly among military spouses in urban areas.
-Military spouses appreciate a stable career with a clear advancement path and competitive compensation specifically within this industry.
-What’s more, over half (56%) of military spouses employed in this industry agree that their current job offers them a clear path for advancement.
-Some roles within this industry include accountant, bank teller, service representative, project manager, claim adjuster or credit analyst.
+- Financial Services: Financial services is a popular career path, particularly among military spouses in urban areas.
+Military spouses appreciate a stable career with a clear advancement path and competitive compensation—perfect for this industry.
+Over half (56%) of military spouses employed in this industry agree that their current job offers them a clear path for advancement.
+Some roles within this industry include accountant, bank teller, service representative, project manager, claim adjuster and credit analyst.
 A financial institution that understands the military lifestyle is most likely willing to help military spouses in these roles maintain their careers as they PCS.

-- Defense Contracting.
-Military spouses often find Defense Contracting to be a good fit, citing that the work is meaningful, supports military service as employees and offers flexible hours and schedules to fit their needs.
+- Defense Contracting: Military spouses often find defense contracting to be a good fit, citing that the work is meaningful, supports military service as employees and offers flexible hours and schedules to fit their needs.
 Military spouses can explore a wide range of roles in Defense Contracting.
-A few potential job functions best suited for military spouses include being an architect, analyst, project manager or engineer.
+A few potential job functions best suited for military spouses include being an architect, analyst, project manager andr engineer.
 Project managerial roles are great for spouses of Active Duty servicemembers, as there’s greater flexibility for families experiencing PCS.

-- Community-Based Services.
-Community-Based Services roles are most popular for military spouses 55 and up.
+- Community-Based Services: Community-based services roles are most popular for military spouses 55 and up.
 Why do they like this industry?
 These spouses can achieve a work-life balance while contributing positively to the greater good.
 They serve a purpose every day and are passionate about their work.
-Some of the most popular career paths include social services, administrative support services, religious services or church workers, program management, general management, training, instructing, or teaching.
+Some of the most popular career paths include social services, administrative support services, religious services or church workers, program management, general management, training, instructing and teaching.

-- Retail & Customer Service.
-Retail & Customer Service ranks on our list due to its flexible work schedule, team-oriented work environment, and creative or strategic opportunities available.
-The importance of flexibility in Retail cannot be overstated: over one-third (34%) of military spouses rank flexibility as the first thing they look for in an ideal job.
-Job functions within this sector include cashier, salesperson or customer service representative.
+- Retail & Customer Service: Retail and customer service ranks on our list due to its flexible work schedule, team-oriented work environment, and creative or strategic opportunities available.
+The importance of flexibility in retail cannot be overstated: over one-third (34%) of military spouses rank flexibility as the first thing they look for in an ideal job.
+Job functions within this sector include cashier, salesperson and customer service representative.
 The customer service representative role is especially flexible for military spouses who may experience or are experiencing PCS.

-- Manufacturing.
-Rounding out our top 10 list of careers for military spouses is Manufacturing, as spouses are attracted to competitive compensation, flexibility, and creative or strategic opportunities in their job.
-Some roles within this industry include assembler, brazer or welder, machinist or operator, production manager, or quality control inspector.
+- Manufacturing: Rounding out our top 10 list of careers for military spouses is manufacturing, as spouses are attracted to competitive compensation, flexibility and creative or strategic opportunities in their job.
+Some roles within this industry include assembler, brazer or welder, machinist or operator, production manager and quality control inspector.